FC-KAN: Function Combinations in Kolmogorov-Arnold Networks: Methodology

 \subsection{Kolmogorov-Arnold Representation Theorem}

 A KAN is based on KART, which states that any continuous multivariate function $f$ defined on a bounded domain can be represented as a finite combination of continuous single-variable functions and their additions~\cite{chernov2020gaussian,schmidt2021kolmogorov}.
-For a set of variables $\mathbf{x}={x_1, x_2, \ldots, x_n}$, where $n$ is the number of variables, the multivariate continuous function $f(\mathbf{x})$ is expressed as:
+For a set of variables $\mathbf{x} = (x_1, x_2, \ldots, x_n) \in [0,1]^n$, let $f : [0,1]^n \to \mathbb{R}$ be a continuous multivariate function.
+Then $f$ can be expressed as:~\cite{ismailov2025addressing}

 which has two types of summations: the outer sum and the inner sum.
 The outer sum, $\sum_{q=1}^{2n+1}$, aggregates $2n+1$ terms of $\Phi_q$ ($\mathbb{R} \to \mathbb{R}$).
 The inner sum, on the other hand, aggregates $n$ terms for each $q$, where each term $\phi_{q,p}$ ($\phi_{q,p} \colon [0,1] \to \mathbb{R}$) denotes a continuous function of a single variable $x_p$.